antiX-Linux/mx-packageinstaller-pkglist/README.md

-# packageinstaller-pkglist
+# mx-packageinstaller-pkglist

-Package needed by packageinstaller
+Package needed by mx-packageinstaller-pkglist